contao/docs-archive/book/en/01-Installation.md

 #### How to get support

-If you are having problems activating your Live Update ID or receiving the update archive, please contact the [iNet Robots support][8].
-If you are having problems configuring the [Safe Mode Hack][7] or using Contao, please choose a support option on the [support page][9].
+If you are having problems activating your Live Update ID or receiving the update archive, please contact the [iNet Robots support][6].
+If you are having problems configuring the Safe Mode Hack or using Contao, please choose a support option on the [support page][7].

 ## Moving an installation

-Moving a Contao installation from a local server to a live server is not much different from [installing a fresh Contao version][10], except that you are using the files from your local installation instead of the Contao download archive and an SQL dump of your local database.
+Moving a Contao installation from a local server to a live server is not much different from installing a fresh Contao version, except that you are using the files from your local installation instead of the Contao download archive and an SQL dump of your local database.

 ### Uploading the files